OwLynq/RIA-CRM-System/README.md

 # RIA CRM System

-## Описание
+## Description
-CRM-система для автоматизации работы сотрудников, управления базой данных клиентов, должностей и другой справочной информации.
+A CRM system designed to automate employee workflows and manage a database of clients, job positions, and other reference information.
-Была разработана в рамках дипломного проекта.
+Developed as part of a diploma project.

-## Особенности
+## Features
-- Хранение данных в базе данных SQL Server
+- Data storage using SQL Server
-- WinForms-приложение для взаимодействия с системой
+- WinForms application for interacting with the system
-- Простой интерфейс авторизации и доступа по ролям
+- Simple login interface with role-based access
-- Работа с таблицами: Сотрудники, Должности и т.д.
+- Work with tables: Employees, Job Positions, etc.
-- Чат реализованный через TCP сервер.
+- Built-in chat implemented via a TCP server

-## Технологии
+## Technologies
 - C# / .NET
 - WinForms
 - SQL Server